nilninull/sddm-themes/README.md

 The themes are configurable.
 It's means you can change the theme without touching qml files.
 Only modify the theme.conf file.

-On Internet, there are some examples for this purpose.
-But in my environment, these are not working.

 ## my current environment
 - Qt 5.5.1
 - sddm 0.13.0